HuaDeity/CrawlDemo/README.md

 ## FAQ

-1. To avoid repeated downloads on [Google](https://google.com/imghp/) or [Baidu](https://image.baidu.com/), update to the latest version for a better user experience.

-2. [Google](https://google.com/imghp/)'s quick mode for downloading images may result in insufficient downloads due to the exclusion of HTTPS images.
-To increase search results, it is recommended to use non-quick mode for searching and downloading.

-3. To avoid [Gettyimages](https://gettyimages.com/) restricting access to your IP, it's advisable to reduce your crawling frequency.
+1. To avoid [Gettyimages](https://gettyimages.com/) restricting access to your IP, it's advisable to reduce your crawling frequency.
 If you're still unable to download, consider changing your IP or waiting for a while before trying again.

 ## Contributing